-- 2.2.1 The Foundation Trust shall take all necessary steps to counter fraud affecting NHS funded services in accordance with: - The policy statement "Applying appropriate sanctions consistently" published by NHS Protect; - b) Any other reasonable guidance or advice issued by the NHS Counter Fraud Authority that affects efficiency, systemic and/or procedural matters.
+- 2.2.1 The Foundation Trust shall take all necessary steps to counter fraud affecting NHS funded services in accordance with: - The policy statement "Applying appropriate sanctions consistently" published by NHS Protect;

-- 2.2.2 The Chief Executive and Chief Financial Officer shall monitor and ensure compliance with the above. - 2.2.3 The Foundation Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist as specified by the Standards for providers: Fraud, bribery and corruption. - 2.2.4 The Local Counter Fraud Specialist shall report to the Foundation Trust Chief Financial Officer and shall work with the staff in the Counter Fraud and Security Management Service and the Counter Fraud Operational Service.
+- b) Any other reasonable guidance or advice issued by CFSMS-the NHS Counter Fraud Authority that affects efficiency, systemic and/or procedural matters. - 2.2.2 The Chief Executive and Chief Financial Officer shall monitor and ensure compliance with the above. - 2.2.3 The Foundation Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist as specified by the Department of Health Fraud and Corruption Manual Standards for providers: Fraud, bribery and corruption and guidance. - 2.2.4 The Local Counter Fraud Specialist shall report to the Foundation Trust Chief Financial Officer and shall work with the staff in the Counter Fraud and Security Management Service and the Counter Fraud Operational Service.